Students in lecture in 1310 Sterling Hall

 Major in Gender and Women’s Studies

-The Gender and Women’s Studies major provides a platform for students to study how equity and social justice are connected to gender, sexuality, and identity.
+The Gender and Women’s Studies major is 30 credits, which provides a platform for students to study how equity and social justice are connected to gender, sexuality, and identity.
 Gender and Women’s Studies students explore the field in disciplines such as literature, history, anthropology, sociology, public health, education, law, biology, psychology, political science, and the visual arts.
 In Gender and Women’s Studies courses, students develop strong analytical and communication skills through classroom discussion, writing, and independent projects.

 The Department of Gender and Women’s Studies endorses the University of Wisconsin-Madison’s Essential Learning Outcomes.
 Drawing on these, we have developed GWS Learning Outcomes for our students that are cultivated through our major coursework.